Investor Relations

 DB Group is a leading provider of passenger and freight transport.
 Our national and international services give us leading market positions in our relevant markets.
 With a length of about 33,000 km, we operate Europe’s longest rail network.
 We are also one of the largest energy suppliers in Germany.

-There were significant changes to DB Group’s major international subsidiaries in 2024:
+There were significant changes to DB Group’s major international subsidiaries in 2024 and 2025:

 DB Group is focusing on a shift in the mode of transport to rail with its Strong Rail strategy.
 To this end, we rely on integrated operation of transport and rail infrastructure, the economically and environmentally intelligent linkage of all modes of transport, as well as cooperation in German and European networks.
 As a prerequisite for the further shift in the mode of transport to rail, the highest priority is to increase operating quality with a view to increasing capacity.